A summer cocktail combines into a summer dessert to make a Boozy Mudslide Icebox Cake that’s double the booze, cream, coffee AND chocolate.

 - 1 pint heavy cream

-- 2 tbsp espresso flavored liquor such as Kahlua
+- 2 tbsp Kahlua coffee liqueur or any other espresso flavored liquor

-- 2 tbsp Irish cream liquor such as Bailey’s
+- 2 tbsp Baileys Irish Cream Liqueur or any other Irish cream liquor

 - 1 tsp instant coffee